Emma Gifford: Women's suffrage

 An active suffragist and supporter of women's suffrage, Emma wrote much about women's rights and the suffrage movement.
 In November 1899, Emma put her name in a copy of Mary Wollstonecraft's A Vindication of the Rights of Women.
 In a letter to her friend, Rebekah Owen, she writes, "...Supposing women had always held the reins of this world would it not have been by now, getting near the goal of happiness?
 This is a man's world - & in spite of their intellect shown most especially in science!
 It is in fact a terrible failure as to peace & joy...".
 In February 1907, Emma joined George Bernard Shaw and his wife in a march in London.

 Emma was also an active member of the London Society for Women's Suffrage, contributing alongside Millicent Fawcett and Annie Kenney to a symposium on the suffrage issue published in March 1907 by the Woman at Home magazine.
-In March 1908, she published a long letter in the Nation magazine, arguing for women's rights.
+In March 1908, she published a long letter in The Nation magazine, arguing for women's rights.
+She wrote:

+"Women have been sacrificed for ages to men.
+The absurd idea kept up by them, and hitherto humbly accepted by women, that their manhood is a much higher state for a human being than a woman’s womanhood, is allied with tyranny and a fearful calculation as to the real capabilities of women, who are abashed and crushed by their treatment, and obliged hitherto to cringe to the idea of the superiority of the male, whose praise has seldom been for a good woman except safely on a tombstone."

 Emma eventually stepped down from activities in the movement due to her disagreement over acts of violence committed by more militant suffragettes.
 She would, however, continue to send modest donations towards the cause.